kannans89/RustRepo/24_Input_Output/24_Input_ouput.md

 ## Reading from the Console

-The program might have to accept values from the user at runtime.
+Rust programs might have to accept values from the user at runtime.
 The following example reads values from the standard input  (Keyboard) and prints it to the console.

 ```rust